luvnft/StarkRaise-crowdfunding/README.md

 # StarkRaise-crowdfunding
-This is a crowdunding Application built on Starknet
+This is a crowdfunding Application built on Starknet